-- 1 Press and hold in the [FUNC] key for 1⁄2 second to activate the Menu mode. - 2 Rotate the SELECT knob to recall Menu #61 (TUNER/ATAS). - The default setting for this Menu item is "off."
-Rotate the MAIN DIAL to change the setting to "tunEr." - Press the [FUNC] key momentarily to save the new setting and exit to normal operation.
+- 1 Press and hold in the [FUNC] key for 1⁄2 second to activate the Menu mode. - 2 Rotate the SELECT knob to recall Menu #61 (TUNER/ATAS). - The default setting for this MENU item is "off."
+Rotate the MAIN DIAL to change the setting to "tunEr." - Press the [FUNC] key momentarily to save the new setting and exit to normal operation. - 5 Turn the FT-100's power Off, then On again, to re-initialize the FT-100's microprocessor regarding the tuner status (no other setting will be affected).